Alexandra Juhasz AIDS Activism VHS Collection

 Acquired for research for my doctoral disseration, then monograph, AIDS TV.

 Acquired for research for my doctoral disseration, and then monograph, "AIDS TV."
-These are examples of the sort of sensationalist reporting on mainstream TV that fueled our strategies for AIDS activist video.
+These are examples of the sort of sensationalist reporting on mainstream TV that fueled our strategies for AIDS activist video recorded with a VCR from live…

-AIDS: Fast Trip, Long Drop
+Fast Trip, Long Drop

 Acquired for research for my doctoral disseration, then monograph, AIDS TV.
 Gregg is a friend and colleague and fellow AIDS activist videomaker whose work has been formative to my thinking and teaching.
 This work, what I undertood to be the first…

-Bodies, Birth & Babies: TEACHING HEALTHY FOUNDATIONS
+Bodies, Birth & Babies: Teaching Health Foundations

 I made this video for a paid gig for Planned Parenthood, Bergen County, NJ, for the feminist Center for Family Life Education.
 Getting paid for the work on this video allowed me to go to Europe for the first time.